K-Scorpio/scorpiosec/content/en/posts/post16.md

 ## Flag 4

 On the Administrator Dashboard we can submit a `Location` and download a file.
-After capturing the request with Burp Suite I can see that it uses the `location` parameter.
+After capturing the request with Burp Suite we can see that it uses the `location` parameter.

 It turns out to be vulnerable to SSRF.